Galway: Third level

 There are two university campuses located in the city, University of Galway and the Atlantic Technological University.

 The University of Galway was founded in 1845 as Queen's College, Galway, before becoming known as University College, Galway (U.C.G.) and then as the National University of Ireland, Galway.
-It was renamed "Ollscoil na Gaillimhe - University of Galway" in September 2022.
-The university is divided into several colleges, including the College of Arts, Social Science and Celtic Studies, the College of Medicine, Nursing and Health Sciences, the College of Business, Public Policy and Law, the College of Science and the College of Engineering and Informatics.
-The university had an enrollment of 16,000 in 2010.
-The Biomedical Research Building was opened in 2014.
-It houses the Regenerative Medicine Institute (REMEDI).
+It was renamed "Ollscoil na Gaillimhe – University of Galway" in September 2022.
+The university. which is divided into several colleges, had an enrollment of over 19,000 in 2024.
+A new biomedical research building, which houses the Regenerative Medicine Institute (REMEDI), was opened in 2014.
 Also opened in 2014 were the Hardiman Building and a School of Psychology.
 The National Institute for Prevention and Cardiovascular Health (NIPC) is an affiliate of the University of Galway.

 The Atlantic Technological University (also known as ATU or Atlantic TU; Ollscoil Teicneolaíochta an Atlantaigh; OTA) was established in 2022 through the merger of Galway Mayo Institute of Technology (GMIT), Sligo Institute of Technology and Letterkenny Institute of Technology.
 Its administrative headquarters are in Galway.
 It also has campuses in Castlebar, Letterfrack, Mountbellew, Sligo and Letterkenny.
 Its Galway campus is based on the Dublin Road in Galway city, overlooking Galway Bay.
 Four schools of study are located there: the School of Business, the School of Engineering, the School of Science & Computing, and the College of Tourism & Arts.

 The Central Applications Office (CAO), the organisation which oversees applications to colleges and universities in Ireland, is also headquartered in the city.
 A related organisation, the Postgraduate Applications Centre, processes some taught postgraduate courses.

 Health

 Publicly funded health care and social services are provided in Galway by the HSE (West) division of the Health Services Executive.

-The main city hospital, University Hospital Galway, is located on two campuses — Galway University Hospital and Merlin Park University Hospital.
+The main city hospital, Galway University Hospitals, is located on two campuses — University Hospital Galway and Merlin Park University Hospital.

 Two private hospitals – The Galway Clinic and the Bon Secours Hospital, Galway – also operate in the city.

 Galway Hospice provides palliative care for the people of Galway City and County on a homecare, inpatient and daycare basis.